 A waxing crescent moon – sometimes called a young moon – is always seen in the west after sunset.
-The late March 2017 young moon is shifting up past the planets Mercury and Mars.

 Some people think a moon visible in the west after sunset is a rising moon.
 But it’s not; it’s a setting moon.
 All objects in our sky rise in the east and set in the west, due to Earth’s spin under the sky.
 When you see a waxing crescent, you know the Earth, moon and sun are located nearly on a line in space.
 If they were more precisely on a line, as they are at new moon, we wouldn’t see the moon.
 The moon would travel across the sky during the day, lost in the sun’s glare.

 But a waxing crescent moon is far enough away from that Earth-sun line to be visible near the sun’s glare – that is, in the west after sunset.
-Watch for the moon near the planets this week!

-Note that a crescent moon has nothing to do with Earth’s shadow on the moon.
+Note also that a crescent moon has nothing to do with Earth’s shadow on the moon.
 The only time Earth’s shadow can fall on the moon is at full moon, during a lunar eclipse.
 There is a shadow on a crescent moon, but it’s the moon’s own shadow.
 Night on the moon happens on the part of the moon submerged in the moon’s own shadow.
 Likewise, night on Earth happens on the part of Earth submerged in Earth’s own shadow.

 Because the waxing crescent moon is nearly on a line with the Earth and sun, its illuminated hemisphere – or day side – is facing mostly away from us.
 We see only a slender fraction of the day side: a crescent moon.
 Each evening, because the moon is moving eastward in orbit around Earth, the moon appears farther from the sunset glare.
 It is moving farther from the Earth-sun line in space.
 Each evening, as the moon’s orbital motion carries it away from the Earth-sun line, we see more of the moon’s day side.
 Thus the crescent in the west after sunset appears to wax, or grow fatter each evening.